 BIM is not only useful for design and construction management.
 Since 3D models are easier to understand than 2D drawings, they can be used for all types of meetings - presenting projects to investors, negotiating loans, discussing contracts with law firms, etc.

 BIM also includes detailed information that can be accessed directly from models.
 This is much easier than matching components in 2D drawings with their respective specifications:

-A BIM model can contain the same information as a set of 2D drawings and specifications, but making it much easier to visualize.
+- A BIM model can contain the same information as a set of 2D drawings and specifications, but make it much easier to visualize.